‘Clean’ audit report for city of Sturgis

 At the April 22 meeting of Sturgis City Commission, Jordan Smith of accounting firm Maner Costerisan presented the audit report of the city’s financial performance for the period ending Sept.
 30, 2025.

-The city received a “clean” opinion, which is the highest level of assurance.
+The city eceived a “clean” opinion, which is the highest level of assurance.

 The general fund balance was $3.72 million.

 Total revenue was slightly under $11.03 million.
 That’s about a 1% or decrease of $18,000.
 Intergovernmental revenue decreased largely due to HUD funding, Smith said.
-It was offset by investment earning.
+It was offset by investment earning, Smith said.

 Expenditure was about $10.3 million, an increase of about 6%, or $680,000 year over year, mainly from increase in wages and in expense for parks maintenance.